tatwater/personal-site/_cms/recipes/chocolate-chip-cookies.md

   - step: Fold in chocolate chips with a spoon.
   - step: Drop by the spoonful onto a greased baking sheet.
   - step: Bake for 10-12 minutes.
+notes:
+  - note: Bittersweet or dark chips are better than semisweet
+  - note: They come out very soft but will firm up after about 10 mins
+  - note: 'Tip: lightly sprinkle the tops of cookies with salt while they cool'
 ---